actionable-interpretability/actionable-interpretability.github.io/content/mainpage/010-description.md

-The workshop on Actionable Interpretability@ICML2025 aims to bridge this gap by fostering discussions on how interpretability insights can be applied to advance AI development in various domains.
-We seek to highlight work that goes beyond analysis and contributes to concrete improvements in model alignment, robustness, and domain-specific applications, as well as discusses the challenges associated with it.
+The Actionable Interpretability@ICML2025 workshop aims to foster discussions on leveraging interpretability insights to drive tangible advancements in AI across diverse domains.
+We welcome contributions that move beyond theoretical analysis, demonstrating concrete improvements in model alignment, robustness, and real-world applications.
+Additionally, we seek to explore the challenges inherent in translating interpretability research into actionable impact.